SalishSeaCast/docs/code-notes/salishsea-nemo/spinup.rst

    Don't forget to add any files created for a run to the repo.

 #.
 Prepare the run,
-   copy the TROQUE batch job file to the run directory, go to the run directory, and submit the job to the scheduler:
+   copy the TORQUE batch job file to the run directory, go to the run directory, and submit the job to the scheduler: